ZONESOUND/sonicsensorylab/README.md

   - **jekyll-feed:** For generating RSS feeds.
   - **jekyll-include-cache:** To improve build performance.
 - **CSS/SCSS:**
-  Custom styles applied to ensure a clean, direct, and modern design.
+  Custom styles ensure a clean, direct, and modern design.

+## License

-License: This project is licensed under the MIT License.
+This project is licensed under the MIT License.

 © 2024 ZONESOUND CREATIVE